zchrissirhcz/pydemangler/README.md

 demumble is a project that extracts small portion of LLVM code that is responsible for C++ symbol demangling.

+**Disclaimer**: This original repo is https://github.com/wbenny/pydemangler .
+My modification is mostly for personal use.

 ### Why?

 I couldn't find any existing Python library that could demangle symbols produced